dugit-app/dugit/README.md

 - [ ] Add testing somehow
 - [ ] Grade and TA info stored in a repo for each org
 - [ ] Consider replacing local git cloning with workflows
+- [ ] Create dugit organization and move the project there

 ## Startup